+On this project I teamed up with my friend and great UX designer Radek Schenk who help me with the UX.
 We dug deep into the analytics data and found out that what Adera had thought for years to be the correct structure for their website was in fact completely wrong.

 In the beginning, we pulled out Google Analytics data from previous years and found out that visitors weren't searching for pest control service but rather for a specific pest.
 This was to be the key for the new structure.
 We got rid of most pages offering pest control services like "bug control" and created a pest atlas instead.
 Each pest has its own page with all related information.
 Visitors can order extermination services while staying on one page.
 This turned out to be the "supercaliflawjalisticexpialadoshus" decision which dramatically increased conversion rate.

-We made a horror story of a family that has their life taken over by all sorts of pests and turned these into "still life" images moving on hover (or swipe) with paralax effect.
+I made a horror story of a family that has their life taken over by all sorts of pests and turned these into "still life" images moving on hover (or swipe) with paralax effect.

 A family comes home for dinner only to find out that they have been replaced by a cockroach family.
 Based on a true story.